 Rewrite the sentences using the correct verb.

-The sun sets/sat in the West The sun rose/rises in the East.
-The earth was/is round.
-The earth goes/went round the sun.
-Water boils/boiled at 100° C. Fill in the correct preposition. before with towards along et's write during in on to We stayed inside the thunderstorm. the beach They go the summer. my garden sunny days.
-I play We drove the coast, the mountain just Teacher: sun set. sign: Date: I must work hard if I want to cope my school work and after-school activities.
+Water boils/boiled at 100° C.

+Fill in the correct preposition. before towards with along s write during in to on We stayed inside the thunderstorm. the beach the summer.
+They go my garden I play sunny days.
+We drove the mountain just the coast, Teacher: sun set.
+Sign: Date: my school work and I must work hard if I want to cope after-school activities.
+87